kefaslungu/resourceMonitor/readme.md

 ## Version 23.05

-* added the ability to deteched and presents the state of the connected wireless network.
+* added the ability to detect and present the state of the connected wireless network.
   * Announces the name of the connected wireless SSID.
   * Announces the strength of the ssid
   * Announce SSID not found if None is detected.